Garrus Vakarian: Reception

 Game statistics released by BioWare for Mass Effect 3 revealed that Garrus was the second most popular Mass Effect 3 squad member with 23.8% of its player base, after Liara T'Soni.
 Sal Basile named him the third best squadmate in Mass Effect 3, noting that he made a good counterpart to Shepard.
 In a 2016 article, PC Gamer ranked Garrus the best companion of the Mass Effect series.
 PC Gamer staff said "Garrus is something else.
 He's your best pal, first and foremost, somebody whose objectives and attitude align with your own and who will always, always have your back.
-The journey from that first meeting between a frustrated C-Sec officer and a novice Spectre during the Saren investigation to that last charge against the Reapers as a pair of war heroes is one of the best friendship stories in gaming.
-Green Man Gaming included Garrus in their top 5 list of the best characters from the Mass Effect franchise.
+The journey from that first meeting between a frustrated C-Sec officer and a novice Spectre during the Saren investigation to that last charge against the Reapers as a pair of war heroes is one of the best friendship stories in gaming."

-The potential romance to Garrus has generated substantial fan interest.
+Garrus' potential romance has generated substantial fan interest.
 Writing for IGN, Emma Boynes listed the relationship between a female Shepard and him as one of the best in video gaming; and noted that while he seemed an odd choice at first, he "grows on you".
-In a list of seven game characters who the staff "(seriously) fell in love with", Gamesradar listed him as number 1; Holland Cooper praised his calm voice, loyalty to Shepard, and "pure charisma".
+In a list of seven game characters who the staff "(seriously) fell in love with", GamesRadar listed him as number 1; Holland Cooper praised his calm voice, loyalty to Shepard, and "pure charisma".
 A reader's poll ranking the best and worst of Mass Effect games published by PC Gamer in 2015 reveal that Garrus is the sixth most popular love interest, the most popular heterosexual romance option for a female Shepard, and was overall the most popular Mass Effect character.
-In a 2016 article written for The Guardian, Kate Gray and Holly Nielsen reflected on the Garrus romance scene in Mass Effect 2, and concluded that "the appeal of this scene is in the way he brings wine and puts on music in an attempt to make things nice; it’s in his obvious nervousness and the way he eventually lets his guard down".
-Michael Graff from Screenrant dissented and ranked the Garrus romance scene as one of the Mass Effect series' most cringe-inducing moments.
+In a 2016 article written for The Guardian, Kate Gray and Holly Nielsen reflected on the Garrus romance scene in Mass Effect 2, and concluded that "the appeal of this scene is in the way he brings wine and puts on music in an attempt to make things nice; it’s in his obvious nervousness and the way he eventually lets his guard down."